direktiv/direktiv/scripts/api/api.md

 ```

 Creates a new global scoped knative service revision
 Revisions are created with a traffic percentage.
-This percentage controls
-how much traffic will be directed to this revision.
-Traffic can be set to 100
+This percentage controls how much traffic will be directed to this revision.
-to direct all traffic
+Traffic can be set to 100 to direct all traffic.

 #### Parameters